 Today, top project management software systems consist of standard functions, such as, task management, overview dashboards, collaboration and communication tools, scheduler, and administrative controls.
 Some software will offer all those features, while other solutions may only have a couple of them.
 To help you rummage through the pile of popular services, we prepared detailed project management software reviews, highlighting the value propositions of each app.

 After weighing all the elements that make a great project management software, we believe Wrike has the best mix of features and capabilities to top our list.
 It lends to you as a project leader all the essential benefits not only of a robust solution, but one that delivers top-notch tools for insights, visibility, security, communication, collaboration, and task management.
-Wrike also won our Best Project Management Software Award for 2016, and it is used by many Fortune 500 companies including Google, Adobe, HTC, EA Sports, and Stanford University.
 The vendor also offers a great free trial plan so if you want to try out their solution first you can easily sign up for Wrike free trial here.

 We call it a visual project management for the great visibility it affords to users, which is one of its most useful characteristics.
 Wrike lets you view tasks, activities, and updates across projects or down the subtasks.
 Moreover, our top project management solution has excellent scalability both in pricing and team size.
 It is ideal for small units and large organizations, and it offers the best value for money from its freemium (for up to 5 users) to the quote-based and fully customized enterprise plan.